all-in-one-of/Mirage/README.md

 - /kick (float value) - fires the kick trigger on rising edges (0 to 1)
 - /snare (float value) - fires the snare trigger on rising edges (0 to 1)
-- /clock (int value) - fires the clock trigger
+- /clock (int value) - fires the tick trigger

 Acknowledgement
 ---------------